What Are HVAC Filters?

-Flat-Paneled Fiberglass Filters – When it comes to MERV ratings, this disposable type of HVAC filter is at the lowest end, meaning it’s ineffective at improving your indoor air quality despite being able to trap dust and debris.
+When it comes to MERV ratings, this disposable type of HVAC filter is at the lowest end, meaning it’s not particularly effective at improving your indoor air quality despite being able to trap dust and debris.
 However, due to its affordability, it’s a popular HVAC air filter choice.

-HEPA Filter – HVAC replacement companies often recommend HEPA filters since they can provide the highest protection level when it comes to airborne particles.
+HVAC replacement companies often recommend HEPA filters since they can provide the highest protection level when it comes to airborne particles.
 This type of filter is capable of capturing small microns, and also has a MERV rating between 17 and 20, meaning it can trap tobacco smoke and bacteria.
-However, installing it is no easy feat, as modifications from a contractor will likely be required for it to work with your HVAC system
+However, installing it is no easy feat, as modifications from a contractor will likely be required for it to work with your HVAC system.

-Reusable Air Filters – Reusable air filters can be washed for continued use, making a complete replacement unnecessary.
-However, they do have a low MERV rating–between 1 and 4–and can also attract mold and mildew growth if installed before completely dry.
+Reusable air filters can be washed for continued use, making a complete replacement unnecessary.
+However, they do have a low MERV rating (between 1 and 4) and can also attract mold and mildew growth if installed before completely dry.